hayas1/relentless/README.md

 Same config can be used in both binary and library.
 See [Binary section](#prepare-config).

 #### Run API for testing
-Same `relentless-dev-server-http` can be used in both binary and library.
+Same `relentless-http-dev-server` can be used in both binary and library.
 See [Binary section](#run-api-for-testing).

 ### Run Testing
 Example <https://github.com/hayas1/relentless/blob/master/relentless-http/examples/service.rs>